-- C4 - C5 - A ace brick and tiles are not to be painted over, rendered or retiled.
+- C4

+- C5

+- a conserved.

 Significant external features are to be retained.
-Where appropriate, missing elements, http: details and finishes should be restored or reconstructed.
-These include: a) pressed metal ceilings to awnings; b) awnings and balconies; c) wall tiles; and l) traditional signage.
-The restoration of missing detail or reversal of unsympathetic.
-The original partice.
-C6 - C7 - C8 The original name of a pub must be retained and displayed appropriately in signage. - C9 Traditional hotel signage and product advertising such as painted glass panels advertising beer brands, should be retained, protected and displayed. - The prominence of parapets and roof lines must be retained.
-C10 - d iale, pai red. red. which which which is a second The original massing and scale, pattern and modulation of facades and the proportions of
+Where appropriate, missing elements, details and finishes should be restored or reconstructed.
+These include:

+a) pressed metal ceilings to awnings;

+b) awnings and balconies;

+c) wall tiles; and

+d) traditional signage.

+The restoration of missing detail or reversal of uncluded and the metal of the elevations is required when weat the elevations is required when weat the elevation of the metal of the elevation of the elevati C6

+- C7

+- C8 The original name of a pub must be retained and displayed appropriately in signage.

+- C9 Traditional hotel signage and product advertising, such as painted glass panels advertising beer brands, should be retained, protected and displayed.

+- The prominence of parapets and roof lines must be retained.
+C10

+- The original massing and scale, pattern and modulation of facades and the proportions of